isomerpages/chi-ogpshowcase/_tools/For sg/Description.md

 ### **Trusted short links from **_healthcare professionals_****

 ForSG is a link shortener for the healthcare institutions in Singapore.
 It is built by the Open Government Products team at GovTech.
+* Easy to use link shortener that cannot be deleted after creation.
+* Comes with a Dashboard and analytics to track link status, clicks and click breakdown.
+*

 Reasons to use a link shortener: